 Often referred to as Brussels IV, the EU Succession Regulation (introduced in 2015) does not affect every aspect of your estate when you die.
 It only applies when determining who can benefit from your estate.

-Since the Regulation was introduced, those Brits with assets in France or Spain making Wills (who still have close ties to England or Wales) can elect to apply English and Welsh law to the distribution of their assets abroad.
-This has proved to be a valuable strategy for those who own and live in a property in France or Spain and who are keen to avoid prevailing forced heirship rules.
+Since the Regulation was introduced, those Brits with assets in France or Spain making Wills (who still have close ties to England or Wales) can elect to apply English and Welsh law to distribute their assets abroad.
+This has proved a valuable strategy for those who own and live in a property in France or Spain and are keen to avoid prevailing forced heirship rules.